-When injecting Samples using Fused Insert Glass Vials, sometimes the Needle hits the Insert Wall, causing it to break.
-Is this due to the Inserts not being Properly Aligned, vertically?
+When injecting samples using Fused Insert glass vials, sometimes the needle hits the insert wall, causing the insert to break.
+Is this due to the Inserts not being properly aligned, vertically?

 Examples of Wide Mouth Fused Insert Vials